Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/08/dotnet-publish-github-actions-and-octopus-deploy.md

 :img{src="/img/2021/08/octopus-api-key.jpg" alt="Octopus Deploy API Keys" loading="lazy"}

-With this information to hand, head over to **GitHub &gt; Settings &gt; Secrets** to add these two items to your list of secrets.
+With this information to hand, head over to **GitHub > Settings > Secrets** to add these two items to your list of secrets.
 I’ve called them “OCTOPUS\_SERVER” and “OCTOPUS\_APIKEY” and lots of other people have also named them like this, so let’s call this a convention that will make it easier to re-use our GitHub action definitions.

 :img{src="/img/2021/08/github-actions-secrets.jpg" alt="GitHub Actions Secrets" loading="lazy"}